yaroslaff/hashget/README.md

 # Hint files
 If our package is indexed (like we just did with wordpress) it will be very effectively deduplicated on packing.
 But what if it's not indexed?
-For example, if you cleaned hashdb cache or if you will recover this backup on other machine and pack it again.
+For example, if you cleaned hashdb cache or if you will restored this backup on other machine and pack it again.
 It will take it's full space again.

 We will delete index for this file: